 What Can't Go in a Dumpster?
-Complete Prohibited Items List
+Prohibited Items List

-Throwing the wrong items in your dumpster can result in hefty fines, environmental damage, and rejection of your entire load.
-This guide covers everything you can't put in a dumpster and how to dispose of these items properly.
+Throwing the wrong items in your dumpster can result in fines, environmental damage, and load rejection.
+This guide covers everything prohibited and proper disposal alternatives.

 ⚠️ Important Warning